 NOAA Fisheries and our partners are dedicated to conserving and rebuilding the North Atlantic right whale population.
 We use a variety of innovative techniques to study, protect, and recover these endangered whales.
 We engage our partners, including the fishing and shipping industries, as we develop regulations and management plans that foster healthy fisheries and reduce the risk of entanglements, slow down vessel traffic, and reduce ocean noise.

 North Atlantic right whales have been listed as endangered under the Endangered Species Act since 1970.
 The latest preliminary estimate suggests there are fewer than 350 remaining, with fewer than 100 breeding females.
 The number of new calves born in recent years has been below average.

-Since 2017, they have experienced an ongoing Unusual Mortality Event (UME); 34 North Atlantic right whales have been documented dead and 16 seriously injured.
+They have experienced an ongoing Unusual Mortality Event since 2017.
+Thirty-four North Atlantic right whales have been documented dead and 16 seriously injured.
 This represents more than 10 percent of the population, which is a significant impact on an endangered species where deaths are outpacing births.

 - Throughout Its Range

 CITES Appendix I